Grassroots referees: Stories of assaults, threats and respect

 - From the section Football

-An amateur football referee is calling for grassroots officials to go on strike in protest at the treatment they receive on the pitch.
+"I've been headbutted, spat at and punched by players," says amateur football referee Ryan Hampson, who is calling for grassroots officials to go on strike in protest at the treatment they receive.

-"I've been headbutted, spat at and punched by players," says Ryan Hampson, who officiates in the Manchester area.

-"Why is it that you would be arrested for that kind of behaviour on the street but on the pitch it's completely different?"

-We asked for your stories of grassroots refereeing and this is what you told us.
+We asked you for your stories of grassroots refereeing and were inundated with replies.
+Here are a selection:

 I am a grassroots referee.
 I get offered a fight almost every week by players in my game.
 I have even been offered fights by coaches of junior teams after making decisions that did not go their team's way.
 It is disgraceful to act this way to a teenager who is simply doing it for a small match fee and giving something back to the game.
 Joe Craven